tsw1985/G85_Contacts_API/README.md

 2 .
 Create a folder called "postres" , put there the file named "docker-compose.yml" and run "docker compose up -d" .
 This will run your database container.

 3 .
-Execute "diesel migration run" once you database is connected to create the database.
+On the Rust project path , execute "diesel migration run" once you database is connected to create the database.
 Maybe you need
     install "diesel cli".

 4 .
 Execute "cargo run" .
 If you have some problems on your compilation with Linux, you will need